Logical Interface Properties

 [edit logical-systems logical-system-name interfaces interface-name unit logical-unit-number]

-A dynamic profile acts as a template that enables you to create, update, or remove a configuration that includes attributes for client access (for example, interface or protocol) or service (for example, IGMP).
-Using these profiles you can consolidate all of the common attributes of a client (and eventually a group of clients) and apply the attributes simultaneously.
+A dynamic profile acts as a template that enables you to create, update, or remove a configuration that includes attributes for client access (such as, interface or protocol) or service (such as, IGMP).
+Using dynamic profiles, you can consolidate all of the common attributes of a client (and eventually a group of clients) and apply the attributes simultaneously.

 hierarchy level: